Our experts have examined Apple’s marketing strategy to find their secret to success

 8) Do what is right

-Before the launch of Apple Music, singer Taylor Swift wrote a letter explaining her negative emotions about their decision.
-Not to pay artists during Apple Music’s 3-month free trial period.
+Before the launch of Apple Music, Taylor Swift wrote a letter explaining her negative emotions about their decision not to pay artists during Apple Music’s 3-month free trial period.
 It’s true that Apple’s focus has always been to create a positive, user-friendly environment for consumers.
 Even so, Taylor Swift’s letter made them realize that they also needed to listen to the needs of their “celebrities and influencers” because these people have a lot of power over the brand’s reputation.
 It may seem unnecessary for Taylor Swift to complain about not being paid given her status.
 Even so, the main point of her letter was to highlight how Apple’s decision greatly affected smaller artists who didn’t have a steady income.

 9) Front your brand